Morocco arrests Swiss national in connection with killing of Scandinavians

 The man arrested is also suspected of “involvement in recruiting Moroccan and sub-Saharan nationals to carry out terrorist plots in Morocco against foreign targets and security forces in order to take hold of their service weapons”, the Central Bureau for Judicial Investigations (BCIJ) said.

-It said also held Spanish nationality with residence in Morocco.
+It said also he held Spanish nationality with residence in Morocco.

 Nineteen other men have been arrested in connection with the case, including four main suspects who had pledged allegiance to Islamic State in a video made three days before the tourists’ bodies were found.